Lineage 2 Classic Adena Farming Guide - How to Get Rich in L2 Classic?

 Sweeper – obtains the additional items from monster’s corpse

 Spoilers are the only characters in the game that can access those items, so if you don’t have one in your party while farming, you simply miss out on them.
 The spoils are predominantly materials, but you will sometimes get a recipe or even a whole piece of equipment.
+Farming with a spoiler in your party will make you fill your inventory much quicker, due to the extra valuable drops.

 If you want to make the most out of spoiling, you have to follow the market.
-Look what materials are the most profitable at the moment and keep that in mind while choosing a location.
+Look what materials are the most popular and profitable at the moment and keep that in mind while choosing a location.
 It’s especially good when there are multiple monsters that all can loot some valuable materials.
 If you’re using the bounty hunter to collect materials for specific recipes, you should obviously prioritize them over anything else.

 Spoilers are not the most useful combat characters, with their unimpressive damage output and inability to be a true tank, but that might a blessing in disguise.
 You won’t rely on their combat stats, so you don’t have to worry that much about gear.
 Dress them in some leftover light or heavy armor and give them any melee weapon you want.
 They have some synergy with daggers, polearms, and blunts, but you can give them anything.